powerline/powerline/docs/source/troubleshooting/osx.rst

 The colors look weird in the default OS X Terminal app!
 -------------------------------------------------------

-* The arrows may have the wrong colors if you have changed the "minimum contrast" slider in the color tab of  your OS X settings.
+* The arrows may have the wrong colors if you have changed the “minimum contrast” slider in the color tab of your OS X settings.
 * The default OS X Terminal app is known to have some issues with the Powerline colors.
 Please use another terminal emulator. iTerm2 should work fine.